Get insider access

 3. Best Mid-Range Compact Camera For Travel

-If you want to save money, the Canon PowerShot G7 X Mark III is a great mid-range option.
-Like other Canon cameras, its user interface is highly intuitive.
+If the cameras above are a bit out of your price range, the Canon PowerShot G7 X Mark III is a great mid-range option.
+Like other Canon cameras, its user interface and controls are highly intuitive.
 It has a comfortable finger grip and thumb rest, and the tilt-out screen can flip up for selfies or vlogs.
 Plus, it features a 1-inch stacked sensor and quick 16 fps burst shooting.

 The built-in lens has a fairly versatile 24–100mm equivalent focal length, which is a shorter zoom range than the Sony RX100 VII but still wide enough to give you some flexibility with framing.
-That said, its autofocus system isn't quite as reliable.
-Otherwise, this camera has plenty to offer for travelers who want something compact and comfortable to shoot with.
+That said, its autofocus system isn't quite as reliable as the AF on the RX100 VII.
+Still, this camera has plenty to offer for travelers who want something compact and comfortable to shoot with.
+It also makes for a great travel vlogging camera, with decent video features and a built-in livestreaming function.

 See our review